 Section 19 (b) of the Exchange Act imposes on the Commission certain responsibilities and duties with respect to the rules of national securities exchanges including rules in respect of such matters as the fixing of reasonable rates of commission and other charges.
 Under an amendment to its Constitution, effective May 1, 1958, the New York Stock Exchange provided for an increase in the minimum commission rates to be charged by members and member firms.
-On April 14, 1958, the Commission announced that it had directed its staff to conduct a study of such commission rates and to report to the Commission whether such commission rates and other charges are reasonable and in accord with the standards contemplated by applicable provisions of the Exchange Act.1 Pursuant to the directive of the Commission the staff is now making a comprehensive study of commission rates on the New York Stock Exchange.
+On April 14, 1958, the Commission announced that it had directed its staff to conduct a study of such commission rates and to report to the Commission whether such commission rates and other charges are reasonable and in accord with the standards contemplated by applicable provisions of the Exchange Act.
+Pursuant to the directive of the Commission rates on the New York Stock Exchange.